nf-core/sarek/docs/usage.md

 ### Input: Samplesheet configurations

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use this parameter to specify its location.
+Use the parameter `--input` to specify its location.
 It has to be a comma-separated file with at least 3 columns, and a header row as shown in the examples below.

 It is recommended to use the absolute path of the files, but relative path should also work.

-If necessary, a tumor sample can be associated to a normal sample as a pair, if specified with the same `subject`and a different `sample`.
+If necessary, a tumor sample can be associated to a normal sample as a pair, if specified with the same `subject`, a different `sample`, and the respective `status`.
-An additional tumor sample (such as a relapse for example), can be added if specified with the same `subject` and a different `sample`.
+An additional tumor sample (such as a relapse for example), can be added if specified with the same `subject` and a different `sample`, and the `status` value `1`.

-`Sarek` will output results in a different directory for each sample.
+`Sarek` will output results in a different directory for *each sample*.
-If multiple samples are specified in the `TSV` file, `Sarek` will consider all files to be from different samples.
+If multiple samples are specified in the `CSV` file, `Sarek` will consider all files to be from different samples.
-Multiple `TSV` files can be specified if the path is enclosed in quotes.
+Multiple `CSV` files can be specified if the path is enclosed in quotes.

-Output from Variant Calling and/or Annotation will be in a specific directory for each sample (or normal/tumor pair if applicable).
+Output from Variant Calling and/or Annotation will be in a specific directory for each sample and tool configuration (or normal/tumor pair if applicable).

 ```console